 First Warning Forecast: Partial clearing, highs in the mid 80s

-A big jump in temperatures today.
-Many communities are 10 to 15 degrees warmer than yesterday.
-The humidity has gone up, which is making the temperatures feel like the low 90s for many of us.
 A cold front will cross the region late tonight into Thursday morning.
-This will give us a slight 20 percent chance for a shower or storm late tonight and Thursday morning.
+This will give us a slight 20 percent chance for a shower or storm late tonight and Thursday.
 Otherwise, we’ll see a mix of sun and clouds with highs in the mid 80s.
+The humidity will decrease as the day progresses behind the cold front.

 Clear to partly cloudy skies to end the work week.
 Highs in the low 80s.
 The humidity will be much lower, so it’ll be a lot more comfortable.